ezekiellutz/Simple-Linear-Regression/README.md

       [Finished in 311.3s]

-# Why is the R² score Important?
+# Why is the R² Score Important?

 Good question!